USS PC-552: The voyage back home

-On 30 October 1945, PC-552 sailed to Tompkinsville, Staton Island.
+On 30 October 1945, PC-552 sailed to Tompkinsville, Staten Island.
 The ship was back again operating in those same waters in which she had begun just three years before.
 For the remainder of the year the ship was in and out of New London and Groton, CT training with submarines returning from the Pacific.

 1946

 By now, the writing was on the wall.
 PC-552 marked time until the government decided what to do with it.
 Sailors left the ship as they were honorably discharged and not replaced.
 When the ship made its final voyage, it was under-crewed by a third.
 The ship was decommissioned 18 April 1946.
 As of 2015, the final fate of the ship has not been determined.
 There was a huge push to convert the U.S. economy from a war basis to a peace time basis.
 People were flush with money but could not buy anything and people wanted houses and cars.
 Many patrol craft were immediately scrapped and the steel entered the peace time economy.

 From January to March 1946, the ship conducted minor training exercises, test runs and spent time in Newport, RI.
 On 30 March 1946, PC-552 began her final voyage as a commissioned Navy ship, traveling to Charleston, SC by 2 April 1946 to unload ammunition and be decommissioned.
 On 8 April 1946 LTJG Robert E. Gleason, relieved LT James S. Spielman as Commanding Officer of PC 552."